-Status: at least 50% permanent employment with Washington State University Service: 55 years of age with at least 10 years of cumulative service to WSU time basis without materially altering the expectations and responsibilities inherent in the position or title, and without adversely affecting the area or program, or the cost relating thereto.
+at least 50% permanent employment with Washington State University Status: Service: 55 years of age with at least 10 years of cumulative service to WSU time basis without materially altering the expectations and responsibilities inherent in the position or title, and without adversely affecting the area or program, or the cost relating thereto.

-Position: holding a position that is reasonably able to be handled on a less than fullreduction in time-base is contingent upon budgetary feasibility as determined in the annual budget preparation immediately prior to the effective date of the contract.
+Position: holding a position that is reasonably able to be handled on a less than fullfunds allocated to position held by incumbent.
+The initial arrangement for a Budget:

-Budget: funds allocated to position held by incumbent.
-The initial arrangement for a no detrimental impact to Washington State University programs/students
+reduction in time-base is contingent upon budgetary feasibility as determined in the annual budget preparation immediately prior to the effective date of the no detrimental impact to Washington State University programs/students